bahrus/if-diff/README.md

 Not only does if-diff share the same fetish for unidirectional data flow as [p-d.p-u](https://www.webcomponents.org/element/p-d.p-u), they share a number of common modules.
 As a result, while if-diff weighs around 1.6kb and p-d weighs around 1.9kb, combine them together, and due to the magic of code reuse, the combined size is ~2.5kb minified and gzipped.

+## Go to sleep mode

+It is quite common to have a user interface with multiple tabs, each tab depending on some common filters / inputs.  if-diff can be used in this scenario, and to help improve performance, it can toggle the disabled attribute on the target elements.
+If the elements themselves know how to "go to sleep" when disabled, and then sync up with the new filters / inputs when disabled is removed, that could provide the most optimal performance.

 ## Install the Polymer-CLI

 First, make sure you have the [Polymer CLI](https://www.npmjs.com/package/polymer-cli) installed.
 Then run `polymer serve` to serve your element locally.